 Is driving in Costa Rica safe?

-We’ve written a complete review of our trip to Costa Rica, including hotels, tourist sights and activities to help you plan your trip.
-I would definitely recommend driving in this country.
+We would definitely recommend renting a car and driving in Costa Rica!
 Not only is it safe to drive in Costa Rica, but it’s a beautiful country and you will get to see more of it if you rent a car.